covid-at-home/covid-at-home/level1.md

 * Drink enough fluids, mostly water.
 * Get regular exercise.
 * If you smoke, stop smoking.
-* Avoid heavy drinking and other drug use, as alcohol and other drugs tend to suppress immmune function.
+* Avoid heavy drinking and other drug use, as alcohol and other drugs tend to suppress immune function.
 * If you want to do more after first covering these essentials, then consider [complementary medicine options](/complementary) to improve immunity, prevent and treat upper respiratory and / or viral infections, and the like.
 There are a number of possibly useful options, but keep in mind that the evidence so far is specific to different contexts.
 A lot of snake-oil salesmen are going to make a lot of money off of panic here without offering actual help.
 Don't fall for them.

 ### Prepare